Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 For days, Israel has seemed to be on the verge of launching a ground offensive in Gaza as part of its response to Hamas' deadly Oct.
 7 rampage.
 Tanks and tens of thousands of troops have massed at the border, and Israeli leaders have spoken of an undefined next stage in operations.

-But the military acknowledges there are still hundreds of thousands of Palestinian civilians in northern Gaza despite a sweeping evacuation order, which would complicate any ground attack.
-And the risk of triggering a broader war with Hamas' allies in Lebanon and Syria might also give them pause.

-On Saturday, 20 trucks of aid were allowed to enter Gaza from Egypt through the Rafah crossing, the first time anything has gone into the territory since Israel imposed a complete siege two weeks ago.
+A convoy of 17 aid trucks was allowed to enter Gaza from Egypt on Sunday, Egypt's state-run media reported, the second shipment into the territory since Israel imposed a complete siege two weeks ago.
+On Saturday, 20 trucks entered.

-Gaza’s Hamas-run Interior Ministry reported heavy Israeli airstrikes across the territory overnight into Sunday, including southern areas where Israel had told Palestinians to seek refuge.

-Late Saturday, an airstrike hit a cafe in the southern town of Khan Younis where displaced people had gathered to charge their phones.
-The nearby Nasser Hospital said 12 people were killed and 75 wounded.
+Relief workers said far more was needed to address the spiraling humanitarian crisis in Gaza, where half the territory's 2.3 million people have fled their homes.
+The U.N. humanitarian agency, known as OCHA, said Saturday's convoy carried about 4% of an average day’s imports before the war and “a fraction of what is needed after 13 days of complete siege."

+The Israeli military said the humanitarian situation was “under control,” as OCHA called for 100 trucks a day to enter.

+Heavy airstrikes were reported across Gaza, including in the southern part of the coastal strip, where Israel has told civilians to seek refuge.
+At the Al-Aqsa hospital in Deir al-Balah, south of the evacuation line, several bodies wrapped in white shrouds were lined up outside on the ground.

+Khalil al-Degran, a hospital official, said more than 90 bodies had been brought in since early Sunday, as the sound of nearby bombing echoed behind him.
+He said 180 wounded people had arrived, mostly children, women and the elderly who had been displaced from other areas.

 Israel’s military has said it is striking Hamas members and installations, but does not target civilians.
-Palestinian militants have continued daily rocket attacks, with Hamas saying it targeted Tel Aviv early Sunday.
+Palestinian militants have fired over 7,000 rockets at Israel, according to the military, and Hamas says it targeted Tel Aviv early Sunday.

-Israeli Prime Minister Benjamin Netanyahu convened his Cabinet late Saturday to discuss the expected ground invasion, Israeli media reported.
-A military spokesman, Rear Adm.
-Daniel Hagari, said Israel planned to step up airstrikes starting Saturday as preparation for the “next stages of the war.”
+The military says it plans to step up airstrikes ahead of the “next stages of the war,” without elaborating.

-An Israeli ground assault would likely lead to a dramatic escalation in casualties on both sides.
 More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the initial Hamas attack.
-At least 210 people were captured and dragged back to Gaza, including men, women, children and older adults.
+At least 212 people were captured and dragged back to Gaza, including men, women, children and older adults.
 Two Americans were released on Friday in what Hamas said was a humanitarian gesture.

 More than 4,300 people have been killed in Gaza, according to the Hamas-run Health Ministry.
 That includes the disputed toll from a hospital explosion.